Bryan Ridgell - Geron Senior Staff

 The correlation of Geron is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Geron moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if Geron moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

 Correlation analysis and pair trading evaluation for Geron can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.Check out Risk vs Return Analysis to better understand how to build diversified portfolios, which includes a position in Geron.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in population.
-To learn how to invest in Geron Stock, please use our How to Invest in Geron guide.You can also try the Risk-Return Analysis module to view associations between returns expected from investment and the risk you assume.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in main economic indicators.
+To learn how to invest in Geron Stock, please use our How to Invest in Geron guide.You can also try the ETF Categories module to list of ETF categories grouped based on various criteria, such as the investment strategy or type of investments.

 Is Biotechnology space expected to grow?
 Or is there an opportunity to expand the business' product line in the future?
 Factors like these will boost the valuation of Geron.
 If investors know Geron will grow in the future, the company's valuation will be higher.
 The financial industry is built on trying to define current growth potential and future valuation accurately.
 All the valuation information about Geron listed above have to be considered, but the key to understanding future value is determining which factors weigh more heavily than others.